View All

 Case study questions mimic real-life problems.
 They test how you analyze data, interpret it, and present your conclusions.
 These questions help interviewers see how you would handle actual work scenarios.

-This asks how you would analyze sales data to find patterns or trends.
-I would clean the data first, then use tools like pivot tables to break it down.
-I’d analyze month-to-month trends and use charts to highlight key insights.
+This question assesses how you would analyze sales data to find patterns or trends.
+Here’s how you can answer: I would start by cleaning the dataset — handling missing values, duplicate entries, and standardizing formats. then use tools like pivot tables to break it down.
+Then I would follow these steps:

 This tests your ability to use data to predict which customers may stop using a service or product.